-New to v8.0 is the Web Application Firewall (WAF).
-This additional appliance feature is based on the Modsecurity Open Source Project.
+The Web Application Firewall (WAF) is based on the Modsecurity Open Source Project.

 The default vulnerability rule-set is based on the "OWASP top 10".
 This defines 10 areas of vulnerability that can effect Web Applications.
 These are summarised in the table below: